jeymo092/Network-Scanning/README.md

-# Network Security Portfolio - Nmap Scans
+# Network Security - Nmap Scans

 This Project demonstrates my use of Nmap for various network security scans, from basic to advanced.
 Each scan includes a proof of concept (PoC) using screenshots of my real-world scans.
 ---